 You can use stretched clusters to manage planned maintenance and avoid disaster scenarios, because maintenance or loss of one site does not affect the overall operation of the cluster.
 In a stretched cluster configuration, both data sites are active sites.
 If either site fails, vSAN uses the storage on the other site. vSphere HA restarts any VM that must be restarted on the remaining active site.

 You must designate one site as the preferred site.
 The other site becomes a secondary or nonpreferred site.
 If the network connection between the two active sites is lost, vSAN continues operation with the preferred site.
 The site designated as preferred typically is the one that remains in operation, unless it is resyncing or has another issue.
 The site that leads to maximum data availability is the one that remains in operation.

 A vSAN stretched cluster can tolerate one link failure at a time without data becoming unavailable.
 A link failure is a loss of network connection between the two sites or between one site and the witness host.
 During a site failure or loss of network connection, vSAN automatically switches to fully functional sites.

 For more information about working with stretched clusters, see the vSAN Stretched Cluster Guide.

 Each stretched cluster consists of two data sites and one witness host.
 The witness host resides at a third site and contains the witness components of virtual machine objects.
-It contains only metadata, and does not participate in storage operations.
+The witness host does not store customer data, only metadata, such as the size and UUID of vSAN object and components.

 The witness host serves as a tiebreaker when a decision must be made regarding availability of datastore components when the network connection between the two sites is lost.
 In this case, the witness host typically forms a vSAN cluster with the preferred site.
 But if the preferred site becomes isolated from the secondary site and the witness, the witness host forms a cluster using the secondary site.
 When the preferred site is online again, data is resynchronized to ensure that both sites have the latest copies of all data.